insanity54/nanowrimo2017_practice/all.md

 Marth sat behind, finishing the last of his meal.
 Many of the students in the cafeteria were outraged, but Marth chomped his dessert without issue.

 "I picked the right year to cheat on the entrance exam!"
+Marth chuckled as he wiped his hands on his napkin.
+---
+layout:    myLayout
+title:	   "Day 21"
+---

-Marth chuckled as he wiped his hands on his napkin.Marth had returned the trays from his table and left the cafeteria.
+Marth had returned the trays from his table and left the cafeteria.
 With the mysterious girl's binoculars in his book bag, Marth passed by the yard.
 The water from the fountains was glistening in the sun beyond the tall hedges.
 With the administration building to his right, Marth glanced over, wondering about the teacher he had carried there.

 Marth looked to the Astral Science Studies building, the same building he had taken the entrance exam from.